24. Personnel Management Program

 (B) PERSONS COVERED BY CHAPTER: This Chapter applies to all positions and employees in the City.
 In addition, unless specifically noted otherwise, it shall also apply to Administrative Officers and other categories of municipal employment where not inconsistent with provisions of the Charter or other ordinances.

 (C) ADMINISTRATIVE REGULATIONS: The City Manager shall have the authority to establish such policies and rules deemed necessary for the efficient and orderly administration of the personnel management system.
 Such authority may be delegated to Department Heads, Division Managers and supervisors as deemed appropriate by the City Manager.
+The City Manager shall have the authority to negotiate general leave accrual rates, balances and annual leave limits for current or prospective management staff in an effort to attract or retain employees.
 The City Manager will provide City Council with a quarterly report if any substantive changes are made to administrative personnel policies in the previous quarter.
 All such policies and rules must be in writing and be consistent and compatible with this Chapter and the Charter, and, at a minimum, include the following:

 (1) Classification Plan.
 A Classification Plan resulting from an analysis and evaluation of all positions in the municipal service shall be developed by the City Manager, or his/her designee, and maintained by the Human Resources Manager.
 It shall consist of a listing that groups all positions in classes, based on the skill, effort, responsibility, and qualifications that are necessary or desirable for the satisfactory performance of the duties of the class.
 The Classification Plan shall include titles and written job descriptions for all the various classes of positions.
 Each class shall include all positions in the municipal service, that are sufficiently similar with respect to duties, responsibilities, and authority that the same descriptive title may be used to designate each position allocated to the class.
 Council approval of the job titles and pay ranges in the Pay Plan shall constitute approval of the Classification Plan.